icon-bg

 Audit and inventory of computers in Active Directory

 In today's digital age, organizations rely heavily on their computer networks to carry out day-to-day operations.
 As these networks grow in size and complexity, it becomes increasingly important to keep track of all the devices connected to them.
-This is where Active Directory auditing comes into play.
-In this article, we will explore what Active Directory auditing is, why it is important, and how Total Network Inventory can help streamline the process of inventory of computer equipment in Active Directory environments.
+This is where Active Directory domain auditing comes into play.

 While AD auditing can be performed manually, it is a time-consuming and error-prone process.
 Fortunately, there are software solutions available that can automate the process of Active Directory computer inventory and make it much more efficient.
 One such solution is Total Network Inventory.

 Total Network Inventory is designed for organizations of all sizes that need to keep track of their Active Directory computers.
-Whether you have a small office with a dozen computers or a large enterprise with thousands of devices, TNI can help streamline the process of inventory Active Directory computers.
+Whether you have a small office with a dozen computers or a large enterprise with thousands of devices, TNI can help simplify the process of inventorying Active Directory computers.

 Total Network Inventory is a comprehensive solution for active inventory of computers in Active Directory environments.
 It can perform the following tasks: